Zgn-P/Zgn-P/README.md

 ### Hi there 👋

-Want to know where our mutual interest converge??? to get started with here are some of mine:
+Want to know where our mutual interest converge???
+Let's see:

 - 🔭 I’m currently working on Integrating AI to our Organizational DevOps practices hence exploring Copilot like features...
 - 🌱 I’m currently learning Mulesoft Eentreprise Service Bus & API Management